Screwed Up Click: Los

 Carlos Grace, professionally known as Los or Loco Bush, was a member of the Screwed Up Click and younger brother of Macc Grace.
 Together the two formed Grace Boyz.
 Grace was a starting member of the Willowridge High School (Houston) 1994 Men's Basketball State Championship team.
 He was the teams feature three point shooter and best defensive guard.
 Introduced to Screw along with his brother, Los started rapping on Screw Tapes.
 More recently since the death of his brother, Macc Grace, Los has put out several new projects, most of which pay tribute to Macc and Screw.
-Los also has a son of the same name who plays Division 1 football in college as a running back.
+Los also has a son of the same name who plays Division 2 football in college as a running back.

 Mr. 3-2

-Christopher Juel Barriere, professionally known as 3-2, was a member of the Screwed Up Click.
+Christopher Juel Barriere, professionally known as Mr. 3-2, was a member of the Screwed Up Click.
 While signed to Rap-A-Lot Records he was involved with three groups, The Convicts, Southside Playaz and Blac Monks, and released one solo album.
-After leaving Rap-A-Lot, 3-2 released albums on "N Yo Face" and "Street Game Records."
+After leaving Rap-A-Lot, Mr. 3-2 released albums on "N Yo Face" and "Street Game Records."
 He has collaborated on tracks with UGK, Scarface, South Park Mexican, Too $hort, 8Ball & MJG.
 He has done numerous underground mixtapes that circulate throughout underground rap in the South.
 On November 10, 2016, he was shot in the back of the head at a Southwest Houston gas station.

-Viper

-Viper considers himself a loose associate of the Screwed Up Click.
-He notably appeared in the film Fifth Ward alongside DJ Screw - Fifth Ward itself was directed by his brother, Greg Carter.
-Viper then also appeared on the 5th Ward Soundtrack Vol 2, under the alias J-Ride, alongside more Screwed Up Click acts.
-Later in his career he mentions DJ Screw in his song Leanin’ Low, a song about the death of a friend that inspired him to start rapping, which could be a reference about anyone.